Mindfulness for Shyness: Small Skills for Social Steadiness

 7 Mindfulness for Shyness Exercises for Real Conversations

-These exercises work best when they are small enough to use before, during, or after ordinary conversations.
-Try them in low-pressure places first, like a bus seat, office stairwell, or short message exchange.
+These exercises work best when they are small enough to try before, during, or after ordinary conversations.
+Start in low-pressure settings: folding laundry while practicing a greeting, standing near a gym locker door, or reviewing one sentence beside a teaching whiteboard.

 Mindful Breathing